-The revenue and forecast margin on medical service and rental contracts is assessed at the commencement of the contract on the basis of likely costs and provided the outcome of the contract can be assessed with reasonable certainty, the income and net margin is recognised over the life of the contract on a straight line time apportioned basis.
+The revenue and forecast gross profit on medical service and rental contracts is assessed at the commencement of the contract on the basis of likely costs and provided the outcome of the contract can be assessed with reasonable certainty, the income and the gross profit is recognised over the life of the contract on a straight line time apportioned basis.
 Provision is made in full for any losses as soon as they can be foreseen.
 Provisions for costs not yet incurred are included in current liabilities.
-Costs incurred in advance of the time apportioned assessment of cost are charged to the income statement when incurred.
+Costs incurred in advance of the time apportioned assessment of the cost are charged to the income statement when incurred.